cjlee112/darwin/doc/reference/model.rst

 * a *state graph* is a graph whose nodes are individual states and whose edges are the probabilities of a transition from one state to another.
+In Darwin you can combine any number of separate state graphs to represent the behavior of different sets of variables.

+* a *compiled observation-state graph* is a graph whose nodes are individual states of a specified variable emitting a particular set of observations.
+This graph is produced by compiling the basic dependency graph combined with all their possible state transitions applied to the specified observation set.
+All analyses (posterior probability of states; posterior likelihood of observations) are performed on this graph.

-* an *unbranched segment* is a sequence of variables that form a Markov chain (i.e. these variables have neither multiple incoming nor multiple outgoing edges with each other).
+* an *unbranched segment* is a sequence of variables in the compiled observation-state graph that form a Markov chain (i.e. these variables have neither multiple incoming nor multiple outgoing edges with each other).